Strange Darling

 Review:

-This was a movie that the trailer caught my attention at the Gateway Film Center.
-Now I don't watch them, but I'll look them up and check to see after figuring out the title if they are in genre.
-Figuring out that this was a horror film, I caught this at the theater after hearing good things.
+This was a movie that caught my attention at the Gateway Film Center.
+Now I don't watch trailers, but I'll look them up and check to see after figuring out the title if they are in genre.
+Seeing that this was considered a horror film, I caught this at the theater after hearing good things.
+I’ve also now given it a second watch to see how I sit with my end of year list.

 Synopsis: nothing is what seems when a twisted one-night stand spirals into a serial killer's vicious murder spree.

-We start this off with text scrolling that this takes place back in 2018 to 2020.
+We start this off with text scrolling explaining these events happened back in 2018 to 2020.
 There was a serial killer at work in the western United States.
-They started around Utah and the events we saw moved them to Oregon.
+They started around Utah and the events moved them to Oregon.
 This reminded me of The Texas Chain Saw Massacre with how it sets the stage.
-We're also told that this is presented in six chapters.
+We're also told that this is a thriller presented in six chapters.
 What is great here though is that it is told out of order.

 The movie then jumps back to chapter one, to set the stage.
 It will jump around as we learn more about this couple and like the synopsis said, things aren't as they seem.
 This makes for a wild ride as expectations are subverted and how information is provided can change what we believe in as this deadly game of cat and mouse plays out.